Hprairie/Bi-Mamba2/README.md

 ```

-Alternatively you can also access it through a Module API, which is similar to a Mamba2 Layer:
+Alternatively, you can also access it through a Module API, which is similar to a Mamba2 Layer:

 **Causal Kernel**